LascauxZelia/AnA/README.md

 ## License

-Specify the license under which you want to share the code (e.g., MIT License).
+Specify the license under which you want to share the code ( GNU GENERAL PUBLIC LICENSE, Version 3).

 ## Contact